EdinUser/YouTubeLocalHistory/docs/index.md

 - **[Technical Documentation](./technical.md)** - Architecture and APIs
 - **[Contributing Guide](./contributing.md)** - How to contribute
 - **[Build Instructions](./build.md)** - Development setup

+## ℹ️ About YT re:Watch
+YT re:Watch is a privacy-first YouTube history extension that keeps watch progress consistent across multiple accounts, stores data locally instead of on Google, and helps you track and resume videos with customizable overlays and stats.

 ---